 Comics UK is a well put together site that pulls together background information, cover art and family trees for a wide range of UK comics.

-The Friars Club is the official site of the main (?) group of Hamilton fans; and includes some interesting articles originally published in the Friars Chronicles.
+The Friars Club was the official site of the main (?) group of Hamilton fans; and includes some interesting articles originally published in the Friars Chronicles.
+It was last updated 2014 and went off-line some point in 2016.
+A version of the site is archived here.

 The Magnet 1908-1940 has a wealth of listings and detail covering the trivia included in the Magnet each week - articles, poems, series, etc.